How can anyone in Maryland think that bats are scary?

 - Smaller bat with a prominent dog-like jaw.

-- The majority are dark brown with black muzzle, ears, legs, and wings, but some are a lighter brown.
-Their wingspan is approximately 10.5 inches.
+- Most are dark brown with black muzzle, ears, legs, and wings, but some are lighter brown.
+Their wingspan is approximately 10.5 inches (27 cm).

 Evening Bat Range Map

-Look for Evening Bats roosting in structures, including tree cavities, under bark, in Spanish moss, and buildings.
-They eat a wide variety of insects, including beetles, moths, winged ants, and flies.
+Look for Evening Bats roosting in structures, including tree cavities, under bark, in Spanish moss, and in buildings.
+They eat various insects, including beetles, moths, winged ants, and flies.

 #9.
 Eastern Small-footed Bat